ashahi1/docker-volume-vsphere/docs/external/docker-volume-cli.md

 ---

 ## Creation and management of docker volumes
-The docker volume commands are completely supported by vDVS plugin.
+All the docker volume commands other than the prune command are completely supported by vDVS plugin.
 This section demonstrates use of various commands with examples.

 ##### Size